 I am neither a writer nor a poet and have done no formal studies in literature.
-I write here just like any other ordinary person expressing my feelings surrounding my life.
+I write here just like any other ordinary person expressing my feelings around my life.
 Hence most of my writings tend to be in first person.

-I need to say that from time to time, I had adventured into writing, had stopped for a while and then had restarted.
+I need to say that from time to time, I had adventured into writing, had stopped for a while and then I had restarted.
 My first experiences with writing come from my school days.
 I had participated in several story, essay and poem writing competitions.
 I also had very good encouragement from my teachers.
 It was also during this time that I came across people who were very good with their words.
 It seemed to me that words just flow for them when they start writing.
 And even now, I consider myself nowhere around them.
 Needless to say, I didn't continue serious writing after a while, keeping aside regular academic assignments.

 I love reading.
-As a researcher, I need to read a lot of research papers.
+As a researcher, I need to read a lot of scientific papers.
 So reading is also part of my profession.
 But I think I loved reading ever since my childhood.
 I try not to restrict myself to just technical books.
 My reading list includes books from several domains.
-As I read the works of different authors from different places, I love how, by the power of their writing, they are able to give a glimpse of the society where they are living.
+As I read the works of different authors from different places, especially novels, I love how, by the power of their writing, they are able to give a glimpse of the society where they are living.
 With words, they guide the readers to build a mental picture of the place of their characters.
-Quite often, I wonder whether the author had actually lived or travelled to these places or these places are mere imaginations of a society the author desires to live in (or perhaps wishes to avoid living in).
-These works also make me realize that thanks to the efforts and anecdotes, we know a lot about the history of human beings.
+Quite often, I wonder whether the author had actually lived or travelled to these places or these places are mere imaginations of a society, the author desires to live in (or perhaps wishes to avoid living in).
+These works also make me realize that thanks to the efforts and some anecdotes, we know a lot about the history of human beings.
 Some of their viewpoints are subjective, while others factual and can be verified by other measures.
 There is no doubt that books play a signifantly great role in human culture.

 Once, I overheard a conversation between two people.
 One was saying to the other about a recent book he was reading on a particular topic.
 I don't recall whether it was the topic or the author that made the other person say, "Nowadays, everyone is writing a book".
 I paused for a while and reflected on those words.
 Is it really true that everybody is writing a book these days?
 Logically speaking, at the very least taking into account some friends around me, I can assure that the above statement is not correct.